-April 3, 2020 marked 40 years since I was born again and entered a new life of following my Savior Jesus, the Messiah.
+April 3, 2020 marked 40 years since I entered a new life with my Savior Jesus, the Messiah.
 During the past 40 years of knowing Him, I’ve heard people say, “You should write a devotional book.”
 Although I never saw it happening, my Father did!
-This website is the first step.

-Teaching God's truth and the beauty of His Word has been the catalyst behind our sister company, Flower Girl Greetings, since 2012 where we offer Art Cards, Learning Tools and Devotionals.
-Now, ShaleFragments.com will be the place where all the devotionals and Scripture studies reside.
+Teaching God's truth and the beauty of His Word has been the catalyst behind our sister company Flower Girl Greetings since 2012 where we offer Art Cards, Learning Tools, Books, and more.
+Now, ShaleFragments.com is the place where the Scripture studies and other writings reside.

-As I’ve studied the rich meanings of the original Greek and Hebrew languages of the Bible, I continue to see beautiful progressions and connections that compel me to organize and convey their beauty so I can better understand them and so others can receive His life-changing message!
+As I’ve studied the rich meanings of the original languages of the Bible, I continue to see progressions and connections that compel me to organize and convey their beauty so I can better understand them and share His life-changing message!

 Why Shale Fragments?